ParimalA24-DS/DATASCIENTISTMLINTERVIEWPREP24/README.md

-# Data Science Interview Preparation
+# Data Science Interview Preparation-2024

 ## Overview
 Welcome to the Data Science Interview Preparation repository!
 This repository contains valuable resources to help you prepare for data science interviews in the year 2024.